Former children’s commissioner to lead grooming gangs inquiry

 There has been mounting pressure on the Government to move forward with the inquiry, first announced by the Prime Minister in June.

-In October, the final two candidates to chair the inquiry dropped out of the process which led to concerns it could take months to get someone in post.
+In October, the final two candidates to be chair dropped out of the process, which led to concerns it could take months to get someone in post.

 Five women also resigned from the inquiry’s victim liaison panel in a row over the scope of the probe being potentially widened.

-The inquiry follows a recommendation made by Baroness Louise Casey in her rapid audit looking at the scale of grooming gangs across the country.
+The inquiry follows a recommendation made by Baroness Louise Casey in her rapid audit in June looking at the scale of grooming gangs across the country.

+Reacting to the announcement, shadow home secretary Chris Philp said it should not have taken six months to find a chairwoman “and the threat of a vote in Parliament to agree to this inquiry in the first place”.

 Baroness Longfield served as children’s commissioner from 2015 to 2021 and last year founded the Centre for Young Lives think tank aimed at improving the lives of children and families.

-She was made a Labour peer for her work devoted to children’s rights earlier this year, and she will step down from the party as she carries out the inquiry’s work, Ms Mahmood said.
+She was made a Labour peer earlier this year for her work on children’s rights, but will step down from the party during the inquiry, Ms Mahmood said.

+The Home Secretary told MPs the probe will focus on child sex abuse committed by grooming gangs specifically, and will look at the background of offenders including their ethnicity and religion.

+Baroness Casey’s findings published in June raised concerns over the lack of data showing the ethnicity and nationality of sex offenders in grooming gangs as “a major failing over the last decade or more”.